Northeastern United States: New York City

-As of 2021, the New York metropolitan area is estimated to produce a gross metropolitan product (GMP) of $2.1 trillion US dollars, ranking it first in the U.S. If the New York metropolitan area were a sovereign state, it would have the eighth-largest economy in the world.
-Manhattan is considered the world's financial center, with many large banks based in Lower Manhattan and some of the largest stock exchanges on Wall Street, like the New York Stock Exchange, it is so prominent that the term "Wall Street" is usually synonymous with finance.
+As of 2021, the New York metropolitan area is estimated to produce a gross metropolitan product (GMP) of $2.1 trillion US dollars, ranking it first in the U.S. If the New York metropolitan area were a sovereign state, it would have been the eighth-largest economy in the world.
+Manhattan is considered the world's financial center, with many large banks based in Manhattan and some of the largest stock exchanges on Wall Street, like the New York Stock Exchange, it is so prominent that the term "Wall Street" is usually synonymous with finance.
 Many other companies are based in New York City area, either in Midtown Manhattan, downtown Brooklyn, Long Island City, or the various suburbs, like Stamford or White Plains.
 Some of the largest companies based in New York City area include, Verizon, J.P.
 Morgan Chase, Citigroup, MetLife, PepsiCo, IBM, Time Warner, Goldman Sachs, and Pfizer.
-Many tech companies are being founded as well in New York, or moving their headquarters in New York from other places, with the rise of many technology companies in the metropolitan area.
+Several technology companies have been founded in New York, or moved their headquarters to New York from other places.

-The large population of New York City and the metropolitan area around it contribute to a very large shopping economy, with many large shopping malls and department stores based in the area, including the Macy's on 34th street, Fifth Avenue, and various suburban shopping malls, like the American Dream in East Rutherford, Palisades Center in West Nyack, or the SoNo Collection in Norwalk.
-One of the largest cargo ports in the nation, the Port of New York and New Jersey, is located on New York Harbor, delivering goods for the city and much of the Northeast.
+New York City is the nation's most populated city, and the New York metropolitan area including and surrounding it is the nation's most populated metropolitan region, contributing to a sizable shopping economy, including many large shopping malls and department stores based in the area, such as Macy's on 34th Street, Fifth Avenue, and American Dream in East Rutherford, New Jersey, the Palisades Center in West Nyack, New York, and the SoNo Collection in Norwalk, Connecticut.
+The Port of New York and New Jersey, one of the nation's largest ports, is located on New York Harbor.

+Philadelphia

+As of 2021, the Philadelphia metropolitan area is estimated to produce a GMP of $479 billion US dollars, making it the 9th largest economy in the United States.
+Many large companies are based in Philadelphia, the nation's sixth-largest city, including AmerisourceBergen, Comcast, and DuPont.
+The Philadelphia Mint is also located in the city.

+Boston

+The Boston metropolitan area is a major center for insurance, finance, and technology, serving as the global headquarters for General Electric, Liberty Mutual, and other large companies.